RyanJulyan/Flask-BDA/README.md

 ```

 > This will open a webpage with a QR code on it.
-This will allow you to use the Expo app if you are on Andriod or use the camera if you are on iOS to scan the code and open your app directly from the development server.
+This will allow you to use the Expo app if you are on Android or use the camera if you are on iOS to scan the code and open your app directly from the development server.

-> **Note** if you wish for people not on your network to be able to scan and test the App remotely; press the `tunnel` tab button above the QR code.
+> **Note:** if you wish for people not on your network to be able to scan and test the App remotely; press the `tunnel` tab button above the QR code.

 ### Deploying to stores
-* Open browser and review expo's recomendations to ensure you are ready to deploy:
+* Open browser and review expo's recommendations to ensure you are ready to deploy:
     * Go to:https://docs.expo.io/distribution/app-stores/
-* Open browser and review expo's recomendations on building for the different platforms:
+* Open browser and review expo's recommendations on building for the different platforms:
     * Go to:https://docs.expo.io/distribution/building-standalone-apps/

-> Part of the reccomendations is to ensure that images are optimized.
-To do this expo have reccomended the [expo-optimize package](https://github.com/expo/expo-cli/tree/master/packages/expo-optimize#-welcome-to-expo-optimize) which can assist with optimizing images.
+> Part of the recommendations is to ensure that images are optimized.
+To do this expo has recommended the [expo-optimize package](https://github.com/expo/expo-cli/tree/master/packages/expo-optimize#-welcome-to-expo-optimize) which can assist with optimizing images.
 Optimizing images can noticeable improve your native app TTI (or time-to-interaction) which means less time on splash screens and quicker delivery over poor network connections

 ### Windows
 * Open new terminal